Pioneer 11: Current status

-Pioneer 11 has now been overtaken by the two Voyager probes launched in 1977, and Voyager 1 is now the most distant object built by humans.
+Pioneer 11 has been overtaken by the two Voyager probes launched in 1977.
+Voyager 1 has become the most distant object built by humans and will remain so for the foreseeable future, as no probe launched since Voyager has the speed to overtake it.

 Pioneer anomaly

-Analysis of the radio tracking data from the Pioneer 10 and 11 spacecraft at distances between 20 and 70 AU from the Sun has consistently indicated the presence of a small but anomalous Doppler frequency drift.
+Analysis of the radio tracking data from the Pioneer 10 and 11 spacecraft at distances between 20 and 70 AU from the Sun had consistently indicated the presence of a small but anomalous Doppler frequency drift.
 The drift can be interpreted as due to a constant acceleration of (8.74 ± 1.33) × 10^{−10} m/s^{2} directed towards the Sun.
 Although it was suspected that there was a systematic origin to the effect, none was found.
 As a result, there has been sustained interest in the nature of this so-called "Pioneer anomaly".
-Extended analysis of mission data by Slava Turyshev and colleagues has determined the source of the anomaly to be asymmetric thermal radiation and the resulting thermal recoil force acting on the face of the Pioneers away from the Sun, and in July 2012 the group of researchers published their results in the Physical Review Letters scientific journal.
+Extended analysis of mission data by Slava Turyshev and colleagues determined the source of the anomaly to be asymmetric thermal radiation and the resulting thermal recoil force acting on the face of the Pioneers away from the Sun.